 About the Bears

-Bears are cruelly killed for their pelts by being shot or ensnared, sometimes for days, in painful traps.
+Canadian black bears are cruelly killed for their pelts by being shot or ensnared, sometimes for days, in painful traps.
 During hunts, as many as one bear in seven doesn’t die immediately after being shot.
 Some escape wounded and die slowly from blood loss or starvation.
-In some provinces a Spring hunt of bears is permitted, which results in mother bears being killed, leading to the slaughter of entire families.
+In some provinces of Canada, a spring hunt of bears is permitted, and mother bears seeking food for their cubs are often killed, leading to the demise of entire families.

 ECOPEL has offered to provide the MoD with unlimited free faux bear fur until 2030.

-Celebrities, politicians, and influencers have joined PETA in speaking out for bears and signing our petition to the MoD.
-Over the years, figures as varied as Morrissey, Tony Benn, the Dowager Duchess of Bedford, Stella McCartney, Jilly Cooper, Amanda Holden, Brian Sewell, Hayley Mills, Jerome Flynn, Pamela Anderson, Mary McCartney, Brett Anderson, Sadie Frost, Brooke Johnston, Siouxsie Sioux, Fernanda Tavares, Jeff Beck, Twiggy, Imogen Bailey, Julian Clary, Bea Arthur, Dame Vera Lynn, Sir Roger Moore, Ricky Gervais, Glenda Jackson, Michael Sheen, Kate Ford, Sadiq Khan, and former MPs Ian Cawsey and Norman Baker have all asked the MoD or Her Majesty the Queen to replace the bearskin used in the Guard’s caps with a cruelty-free, modern material.
+Celebrities, politicians, and influencers have joined PETA in speaking out for bears, including by signing our petition to the MoD.
+Over the years, figures as varied as Simon Pegg, Alesha Dixon, Morrissey, Tony Benn, the Dowager Duchess of Bedford, Stella McCartney, Jilly Cooper, Amanda Holden, Brian Sewell, Hayley Mills, Jerome Flynn, Pamela Anderson, Mary McCartney, Brett Anderson, Sadie Frost, Brooke Johnston, Siouxsie Sioux, Fernanda Tavares, Jeff Beck, Twiggy, Imogen Bailey, Julian Clary, Bea Arthur, Dame Vera Lynn, Sir Roger Moore, Ricky Gervais, Glenda Jackson, Michael Sheen, Kate Ford, Sadiq Khan, and former MPs Ian Cawsey and Norman Baker have all asked the MoD, the late Queen Elizabeth II, or His Majesty the King to replace the bearskins used for the Guard’s caps with a cruelty-free, modern material.

 “The issue I am writing to you about today is not a laughing matter. . . .
 Won’t you please take the necessary steps to replace the bearskins used for the Guards’ caps with a synthetic material?
 I understand and appreciate the importance of uniforms, but continuing to use real fur in the 21st century is inexcusable, regardless of ‘tradition’.” – Ricky Gervais